-The next day was the first day of Ramadan.
-Since I was at my family’s house and my brother (who has the appetite of five ordinary people) was coming over for Suhoor, I decided to go all out with the two remaining products.
+The next day was a special day.
+Since I was at my family’s house and my brother (who has the appetite of five ordinary people) was coming over for dinner, I decided to go all out with the two remaining products.

-The first dish I made was my family’s trademark dish, maloube.
+The first dish I made was my family’s trademark Syrian dish, ma’lubeh (it’s often known as makloubeh, too).
 This dish uses rice with fried eggplants and our meat of choice.
 Typically, we use ground beef, but I decided to be daring and venture forth with the ground chicken.
 I browned the chicken and layered it carefully in the rice dish, sneaking only a few bites in the meantime.
 The ground chicken met all my health desires, with limited fat in the meat and a clean but subtle-y chicken taste.
-It was clear that this would be a winner for the maloube.
+It was clear that this would be a winner for the ma’lubeh.

 Quality of meat makes a huge difference for a dish like kofta, so I wanted to put Boxed Halal to the test.

 When mealtime came around, we were all excited to taste the outcomes of my late night endeavors.
-The first dish to be devoured was the maloube (no surprise there).
-The ground chicken was tender and complimented the flavor of the maloube.
+The first dish to be devoured was the ma’lubeh (no surprise there).
+The ground chicken was tender and complimented the flavor of the ma’lubeh.